Look professional during a webinar

 Colorful clothes are great, but mostly for meeting friends

 Clothes should not take away attention from the actual presentation.
 A bright outfit may look fashionable for you, but it is better to leave it for a meeting with friends.
 At a webinar, it is important to portray an image that will be associated with competence and professionalism.
 Light tones look better in the frame.
 Win-win options: smooth blue shirt, cream blouse, delicate pastel shades.
 If this is boring for you, you can even decide on large patterns.
-But small patterns should be avoided — such prints can ripple in the frame.
+However, small patterns should be avoided because such prints may cause a rippling effect on camera.

 6. Leave all that cleavage for another occasion